igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* When drunk, characters should slur all 's' words
+* Add a base price to certain items (e.g. clothes shouldn't be too cheap, yo. heels and flippers are expensive items).
+* Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk)
 * Some shops are empty (have no type ? or is LOAN ?)
-* Create bald hairstyle
 * Create heavily made up eyes style
 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)

-* When drunk, characters should slur all 's' words
-* Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk)
+* Buildings broken in Safari ?
 * When characters are drunk, attacks should occasionally miss!
 * Show message when leveling up
 * Create unique sprite for hotel counter